dhaneshm132/Restaurant-webpage/README.md

 # Restaurant-webpage
-Responsive website using CSS Grid and Flexbox
+Responsive webpage using CSS Grid and Flexbox

 In Laptop